unixneo/ruby-bbcode/README.md

 # Know Bugs

-- The tag sifter is too greedy and it matches string which are not tags, raising an error, for example:
+- The tag sifter is too greedy and it matches strings which are not tags, raising an error, for example:

 ```
 Tag [color] must have 'color' parameter, Tag [color] must have 'color' parameter, [color] not closed, [color] not closed